isxGames/isxScripts/EverQuest2 (LavishScript)/Scripts/MyPrices/readme.txt

 Listing the same item seperately in 2 or more DIFFERENT containers will not cause this problem.

-2) Items with Commas in the name may have problems in the buying and selling parts of the script due to the fact Innerspace currently reads the name in the UI box upto the comma then assumes the next part of the text is another item.

-3) The buy routine currently doesn't take commission into it's calculations when listing items , so if you set it up to buy and item at 1g , it will SHOW items being sold than 1g 20s and 1g 40s (based on different broker commission rates) it DOES NOT however buy items over your set maximum price.
+2) The buy routine currently doesn't take commission into it's calculations when listing items , so if you set it up to buy and item at 1g , it will SHOW items being sold than 1g 20s and 1g 40s (based on different broker commission rates) it DOES NOT however buy items over your set maximum price.